Where are the seminars held?

 What is Incite Seminars?

-We are a small but growing group of experienced educators, scholars, and artists who are convinced of the power of the humanities to inspire innovative real-world change.
+We are a group of experienced educators, scholars, and artists who are convinced of the power of the humanities to inspire innovative real-world change.
 We are passionate about bringing that knowledge from the ivory tower to the general public.
-We do not offer any kind of credit, certificate, or degree.
+At this point, we do not offer any kind of credit, certificate, or degree.
 We do offer an exhilarating educational experience.

 What are the humanities?